zio/zio/CONTRIBUTING.md

 The official way to build the project is with SBT.
 An SBT build file is included in the project, so if you choose to build the project this way, you won't have to do any additional configuration or setup (others choose to build the project using IntelliJ IDEA, Gradle, Maven, Mill, or Fury).

-We use a custom SBT script, which is included in the repository, in order to ensure settings are uniform across all development machines, and the continuous integration service (Circe CI).
+We use a custom SBT script, which is included in the repository, in order to ensure settings are uniform across all development machines, and the continuous integration service (Circle CI).

 The SBT script is in the root of the repository.
 To launch this script from your Terminal window, simply type: